Review of Data Basics

 For example, we'll be working with Chicago Airbnb data throughout this course.
 What does each row of the data represent?
 Without looking at the data, some options include:

-• each booking at a Chicago Airbnb
+- each booking at a Chicago Airbnb

-• each individual stay at a Chicago Airbnb
+- each individual stay at a Chicago Airbnb

-• each host of a Chicago Airbnb
+- each host of a Chicago Airbnb

-• each unit (listing) of an Airbnb located in Chicago
+- each unit (listing) of an Airbnb located in Chicago

 For example, we could have observations (or observational units) that correspond to each individual stay.
 Variables could include the number of nights the reservation was for, if the guest received any complaints, and how many times the guest messaged the host.
 We could have observational units corresponding to hosts, with variables like the number of units that each host has and the annual income for all of the properties.
 We could have observational units for each Airbnb listing (or unit), with variables like the price per night, the number of bedrooms, and the number of bathrooms.
-Our example data uses observational units of each Chicago Airbnb listing.
+Our example data uses an observational unit of a single Chicago Airbnb listing.

 Some datasets will have a variable recorded for the observational unit.
 For example, our data has variables for the listing id, listing name, and listing url.
 These variables assist us in matching the data back to the original listing, so that we could add more variables if needed and identify more about the units.
-The variables recorded for the observational unit would take distinct or unique values for each observation, and observational units can't be repeated in the data.
+The variables that represent the observational unit take distinct or unique values for each observation, and observational units can't be repeated in the data.
 Additionally, the variable that is recorded for each observational unit would provide very limited use for analysis.
 That is, the variable is typically categorical with distinct values, which results in minimal conclusions that can be drawn from any analyses.

 In each example, knowing the observational unit helps you understand the data and the types of questions that can be asked.